corlewsolutions/corelib_ruby/README.md

 Browse the `/lib/corelib_ruby/` directory to find new methods; each method provides extensive document.
 All of these methods are now available inside your application without any additional configuration.

+## Conventions

+All methods are prefixed with `co_` to help prevent collisions with other libraries.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake false` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.